 The Arrange function allows you to position multiple elements in one click in PowerPoint.
-These elements are called shapes in this article for simplification but they can be all sorts of smart objects, text boxes, charts, icons or pictures.
+These elements are called shapes in this article for simplification but can also encompass objects, text boxes, charts, icons and pictures.

 - Select the shapes you would like to arrange and click the Arrange button.
 A pane will appear on the right-hand side of your presentation.

-- At the top of the pane, you will find the different containers within which UpSlide can propose arrangement solutions.
-Hover over the options to highlight the different containers.
-You can add any shape of your own in the slide to form a new container.
+- At the top of the pane, you will find the different areas within which UpSlide can propose arrangement solutions.
+Hover over the options to highlight the different areas.
+You can add any shape of your own in the slide to form a new area.

-- Choose the container in which you would like to arrange the elements.
+- Choose the area in which you would like to arrange the shapes.
 Different solutions to arrange the shapes will be proposed.
-Select the one you would like to apply.
+Select the arrangement you would like to apply.

 - Close the Arrange pane when you are satisfied with the arrangement of your shapes.
 They should be perfectly aligned and equally distributed.

-When your elements are all arranged you might still need to swap the position of some of them.
-You can use our Swap tool to do so:
+When your shapes are all arranged, you might realize you've put text in the wrong shape.
+You can use our Swap tool to swap text from two shapes:

-- Select two elements that you would like to swap.
+- Select two shapes that you would like to swap.
 Please note the tool works for two shapes only.

 - Click the arrow on the Arrange button to open the drop-down menu.

-- Choose whether you want to swap their top-left corner position or their center position.
+- Choose whether you want to swap their top-left corner position or their centre position.